0

 Magnesium Malate represents an excellent source of magnesium and malic acid, with superior bioavailability.

-• Helps to make magnesium available to neurons.
+• Helps make magnesium available to neurons.

 • Excellent aluminum chelator.